Search the Whole Web to quickly find what you're looking for:

 - Let someone else take important decisions for you until you

-- Avoid long standing, especially if you are carrying
+- Avoid standing for too long, especially if you are carrying

 Well ... you’d expect us to say acupuncture, this being an